OpsAgent: An Evolving Multi-agent System for Incident Management in Microservices: Experiments

-To quantify runtime cost, we report the average time per incident case in the final column of Table~\ref{tab:baseline}. \name processes a case in roughly 2.5–3.3 minutes on average, reflecting the overhead of multi-agent collaboration.
+To quantify runtime cost, we report the average time per incident case in the final column of Table~\ref{tab:baseline}. \name processes a case in roughly 1 minute on average, demonstrating its high efficiency while maintaining strong performance.
 Among general-purpose open-source prompting frameworks, CoT \cite{cot} completes a case in about 20 seconds but with much lower accuracy, ReAct \cite{react} slows due to multi-round tool calls, and Reflexion \cite{reflexion} is even slower as it reflects upon prior trajectories of ReAcT.
 RCA-Agent \cite{openrca} takes close to 5 minutes per case because its executor frequently regenerates and reruns code when errors occur.
 ART \cite{art} is the fastest due to lightweight neural networks and attains moderate accuracy.
 Overall, \name achieves a balanced profile across efficiency and accuracy, while operating on a local 14B model that avoids the high costs associated with closed-source APIs.